Individual or Group

 I know from personal experience just how effective therapeutic yoga is for overcoming pain, the effects of aging and even the need for certain medications.
 Whether you want to let go of the past, are looking for a natural alternative for stress relief or just want to be happier, healthier and more emotionally balanced, yoga therapy can offer you enduring change.

-Yoga is much more than just postures and the stereotypes you get exposed to through mainstream pop culture.
+Therapeutic yoga is much more than just postures and the stereotypes you get exposed to through mainstream pop culture.
 While it’s not a religion and doesn’t require any particular belief system to be of benefit, it can offer a path to greater spiritual fulfillment.
 It has a meditative element that can help people in profound ways that are just now becoming understood, accepted and promoted by medical and psychological sciences.

 And don’t worry if you have tried meditation before but found it to be too static to hold your attention.
 The inherent combination of movement and breath in yoga provides a calmness, bodily awareness and mindfulness aspect that can transform the way you interact with yourself and the world around you.

-As I have mentioned before, yoga can work in tandem with both physical therapy and mental health counseling to provide a more rounded, comprehensive approach to healing.
+As I have mentioned before, therapeutic yoga can work in tandem with both physical therapy and mental health counseling to provide a more rounded, comprehensive approach to healing.
 The spiritual, physical and meditative aspects of yoga combine to generate a therapeutic process that simultaneously works internally and externally.

 This process allows your body and mind to grow stronger and heal as you naturally tap into something greater than the sum of your parts.
 Whatever your belief system may be, yoga can help you strengthen that connection and empower yourself to take control of all aspects of your well-being.